 In 1989, faculty at BU embarked on an “experiment” to introduce students to “classic works in literature and the arts, great ideas in science, and the significant social events of the modern world.”
 Now, 30 years later, this experiment has become a distinguished BU tradition.

 What is the curriculum?
 Core’s eight foundational classes work best together and we encourage first-year students to begin by completing our two-semester humanities sequence CC101: “Ancient Worlds” in the fall and CC102: “The Way” in the spring.
-These two courses establish a firm foundation in critical and creative thinking, and successful writing.
+These two courses establish a firm foundation in critical and creative thinking, as well as successful writing.
 Students who take our natural sciences sequence—CC111: “Origins” in the fall, and CC212: “Reality, Science and the Modern World” in the spring—will see the role that science plays in our everyday lives.
 Students are able to take singular classes in the Core, but will find a more enhanced experience by taking them together.

 What else does the Core offer?
 Core also provides a springboard for students interested in leadership positions in residential, academic and program support opportunities.